fusebit/integrations/catalog/feed_connector/twitter/README.md

-This Connector facilitates authentication, authorization, and API calls between Fusebit and twitter on your behalf.
+This Connector facilitates authentication, authorization, and API calls between Fusebit and Twitter on your behalf.

 [Learn more](https://developer.fusebit.io/docs/twitter)!